-The goal of Violence/Threat Risk Assessment (VTRA) process is is that every incident of youth violence in our communities be addressed.
-VTRA is early intervention – which is quite possibly prevention.
+The goal of the Violence/Threat Risk Assessment (VTRA) process is to ensure that every incident of youth violence in our communities is addressed.
+VTRA is early intervention, which is quite possibly prevention.

-The process is initiated and managed by school administrators who have received VTRA training from the Canadian Center for Threat Assessment and Trauma Response.
+The process is initiated and managed by school administrators who have received VTRA training from the North American Center for Threat Assessment and Trauma Response.